polkadot-developers/polkadot-docs/polkadot-protocol/basics/chain-data.md

 ## Introduction

-Understanding and leveraging chain data is a fundamental aspect of blockchain development.
+Understanding and leveraging on-chain data is a fundamental aspect of blockchain development.
 Whether you're building frontend applications or backend systems, accessing and decoding runtime metadata is vital to interacting with the blockchain.
 This guide introduces you to the tools and processes for generating and retrieving metadata, explains its role in application development, and outlines the additional APIs available for interacting with a Polkadot node.
 By mastering these components, you can ensure seamless communication between your applications and the blockchain.

 ## Application Development